blissjaspis/education/private-docker-registry.md

     ```

 5.  **Create the Website's Compose File:**
-    This is the answer to your question.
     Create this file at `~/projects/website1/docker-compose-website1.yml`.
 Notice how minimal it is.

     ```yaml
     version: '3.7'